-The gas turbine engine is a very complex device.
-It's high power to weight ratio has made it the propulsion system of choice in aircraft applications.
+The gas turbine engine is a very complex, versatile and expensive device.
+It is used extensively in the oil, gas, power and process industries and its high power-to-weight ratio has made it the propulsion system of choice in aircraft applications.
 Read more Read less

 At a glance